FuelLabs/sway/docs/src/advanced/traits.md

 ## Declaring a Trait

 A _trait_ opts a type into a certain type of behavior or functionality that can be shared among types.
 This allows for easy reuse of code and generic programming.
-If you have ever used a type class in Haskell, a trait in Rust, or even an interface in Java, these are similar concepts.
+If you have ever used a typeclass in Haskell, a trait in Rust, or even an interface in Java, these are similar concepts.

 Let's take a look at some code: